shijl0925/python-sonarqube-api/README.rst

  * Professional Edition (PE) includes `extra features <https://python-sonarqube-pro-api.readthedocs.io/en/latest/#api-reference>`_ that are more useful for developers with more than 280 interface functions.
 To use PE and get timely Email support and continuous updates, please become a Purchaser(https://shijl0925.gumroad.com/l/nlokc) and become a subscriber(https://shijl0925.gumroad.com/subscribe).

+Notice: Professional Edition's extra features have been remarked by using **Only available on the professional edition** in API Document.

 +---------------------+---------------------+-----------------------+
 | Differences         | Community Edition   | Professional Edition  |